Fair Division of Mixed Divisible and Indivisible Goods: -EFM: Algorithm

 \subsection{The Algorithm}

-The complete algorithm to compute an $\epsilon$-\EFhalf allocation is shown in Algorithm~\ref{alg:epsEFhalf}.
-Similar to Algorithm~\ref{alg:EFhalf}, our algorithm tries to add resources to the partial allocation iteratively.
-We always maintain the partial allocation to be $\hat{\epsilon}$-\EFhalf where $\hat{\epsilon}$ is updated increasingly and would never exceed $\epsilon$.
-This will ensure that the final allocation is $\epsilon$-\EFhalf.
+The complete algorithm to compute an $\epsilon$-EFM allocation is shown in Algorithm~\ref{alg:epsEFhalf}.
+Similarly to Algorithm~\ref{alg:EFhalf}, our algorithm adds resources to the partial allocation iteratively.
+We always maintain the partial allocation to be $\hat{\epsilon}$-EFM where $\hat{\epsilon}$ is updated increasingly and would never exceed $\epsilon$.
+This will ensure that the final allocation is $\epsilon$-EFM.

-Same as Algorithm~\ref{alg:EFhalf}, we begin with an EF1 allocation of only indivisible goods to all agents in Step~\ref{epsEFhalfALG-EF1Allocation} and the algorithm then executes in rounds (Steps \ref{epsEFhalfALG-remainingCake}-\ref{epsEFhalfALG-remainingEnd}).
-Even though each round still executes either the cake-adding phase or the envy-cycle-elimination phase, the execution details are different. \begin{itemize} \item In the cake-adding phase, instead of allocating some cake to an addable set $S$ in a way that is perfect, we resort to an allocation that is $\epsilon'$-EF, where $\epsilon'$ will be fixed later in Algorithm~\ref{alg:epsEFhalf}.
-In the following, we will utilize an algorithm $\epsEF{\epsilon'}(C, S)$ that could return us an $\epsilon'$-EF allocation for any set of agents $S$ and cake $C$~\citep{Procaccia16}.
-We also update $\hat{\epsilon}$ to a larger number, say $\hat{\epsilon} + \epsilon'$, in order to avoid generating $\hat{\epsilon}$-envy edges due to the cake-adding.
+Like Algorithm~\ref{alg:EFhalf}, starting with an EF1 allocation of indivisible goods to all agents in Step~\ref{epsEFhalfALG-EF1Allocation}, Algorithm~\ref{alg:epsEFhalf} then executes in rounds (Steps \ref{epsEFhalfALG-remainingCake}-\ref{epsEFhalfALG-remainingEnd}).
+Even though each round still executes either a cake-adding phase or an envy-cycle-elimination phase, the execution details are different from Algorithm~\ref{alg:EFhalf}.

-\item In the envy-cycle-elimination phase, we eliminate the $\hat{\epsilon}$-envy cycle, instead of the envy cycle, by rearranging the current partial allocation. \end{itemize}
+\begin{itemize} \item In the cake-adding phase, instead of allocating some cake to an addable set $S$ in a way that is perfect, we resort to a {$\eferror$-EF} allocation, where {$\eferror$} will be fixed later in Algorithm~\ref{alg:epsEFhalf}.
+In the following, we will utilize an algorithm {$\epsEF{\eferror}(C, S)$} that could return us a {$\eferror$-EF} allocation for any set of agents $S$ and cake $C$.
+Note that, for any $\bar{\epsilon} > 0$, the algorithm $\epsEF{\bar{\epsilon}}$ can be implemented with both running time and query complexity polynomial in the number of agents involved and $1/\bar{\epsilon}$~\citep{Procaccia16}.
+We also update $\hat{\epsilon}$ to a larger number, say {$\hat{\epsilon} + \eferror$}, in order to avoid generating $\hat{\epsilon}$-envy edges due to cake-adding.

-\ifsubmission Due to space constraints, all proofs in this section are deferred to the full version in Supplemental Material. \fi
+\item In the envy-cycle-elimination phase, we eliminate an $\hat{\epsilon}$-envy cycle, instead of an envy cycle, by rearranging the current partial allocation. \end{itemize}